 - Make shareholders happy

 There can be further pressure, leading to excessive substance use and abuse.
-Therapies can help these professionals set boundaries and learn to refuse offers that provide them with too much stress, but since these professionals have unique concerns that might not apply to the average addict, they might also benefit from enrolling in executive drug rehab programs.
-In these programs, they’ll have access to understanding peers that can provide vital support and problem-solving techniques.
+Theoretically, therapeutic interventions can help these professionals set boundaries and learn to refuse offers that might expose them to too much stress addiction.
+Still, since these professionals have unique concerns that might not apply to the average addict, they might also benefit from enrolling in executive drug rehab programs.
+With these programs, they will be able to talk to peers who understand addiction and offer critical support.

 Some professionals take this idea one step further and enrol in programs specific to their profession.
 Lawyers, for example, might choose to enrol in assistance programs provided by the bar association in their state.
 The Lawyer Assistance Program in California, for example, offers individual counselling, peer support and group work that is specifically tailored to meet the needs of members of the legal profession.
 This could be just the type of targeted help some professionals need to beat their addictions.